Aliases for SIRT7 Gene

 GeneCards Summary for SIRT7 Gene

 SIRT7 (Sirtuin 7) is a Protein Coding gene.
 Diseases associated with SIRT7 include Monckeberg Arteriosclerosis and Body Mass Index Quantitative Trait Locus 11.
-Among its related pathways are Signaling events mediated by HDAC Class III and Signaling events mediated by HDAC Class I. GO annotations related to this gene include chromatin binding and NAD-dependent histone deacetylase activity (H3-K18 specific).
+Among its related pathways are NAD metabolism and DNA damage_NHEJ mechanisms of DSBs repair.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and NAD-dependent histone deacetylase activity (H3-K18 specific).
 An important paralog of this gene is SIRT6.

 UniProtKB/Swiss-Prot Summary for SIRT7 Gene